TedHusted/awake/awake.md/awake.md

 “Dios mío!
 The license plate matches.
 It is Brent’s car. — Siri, call Brent.”
 The call goes straight to voicemail.

-If he’s in critical condition,” says Tessa, “then they won’t be allowing visitors.
+“If he’s in critical condition,” says Tessa, “then they won’t be allowing visitors.
 We can try calling in the morning.”

 “I guess you’re right.”
 Elena sighs.
 “I work with Brent almost every day.
 I feel like I should be doing something.
 Should I call Toby?”

 “His sibling?
 Let the authorities do that, Lanie.
 We really don’t know anything right now.”

-Tessa puckers her lips, and then says, “You said Brent found a problem, yes?
+Tessa puckers her lips, and says, “You said Brent found a problem, yes?
 And now this happens?
 If this were one of my video games, I’d think someone was trying to keep the software change to Ally a secret.”

 “I know what you are thinking, Tess, but Brent’s crash is not an unidentified anomalous phenomenon.
 And I doubt that extraterrestrials have taken an interest in the Pulse source code.“